elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/fair-generics/topics/1-why-fair.md

 reviewers:
   - 0000-0002-7702-4495
   - 0009-0002-3089-9558
-description: >-
+description: >
-  This topicA introduces the general concept of FAIR, describing why potential and real stakeholders as well as other members of the community benefit from the implementation of the FAIR principles, as well as the increasing incentives from journals, funding bodies and institutions for emphasising FAIR
+  This topic introduces the general concept of FAIR, describing why potential and real stakeholders as well as other members of the community benefit from the implementation of the FAIR principles, as well as the increasing incentives from journals, funding bodies and institutions for emphasising FAIR